a-holm/MachinelearningAlgorithms/README.md

   - **LinearDiscriminantAnalysis-LDA**: `(empty, will be updated soon)`
   - **PrincipalComponentAnalysis-PCA**: `(empty, will be updated soon)`

 ### **_Model Selection Boosting_**
 This folder include Model Selection and Boosting.
 Model selection is the task of selecting a statistical model from a set of candidate models, given data.
 In the simplest cases, a pre-existing set of data is considered.
 Boosting is a machine learning meta-algorithm for primarily reducing bias and variance.

   - **GradientBoostingWithXGBoost**:  `(empty, will be updated soon)`
   - **ModelSelection**: `(empty, will be updated soon)`

 ### **_[Regression](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Regression)_**
 regression analysis is a set of statistical processes for estimating the relationships among variables.

+  - `regressionTemplate.py` This is a template file for regressions in Python.
+  - `regressionTemplate.r` This is a template file for regressions in R.
+  - `requirements.txt` Python requirements to run all files in the regression folder.

   - **[DecisionTreeRegression](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Regression/DecisionTreeRegression)**:  Examples of Decision Tree Regression.
   - **[MultipleLinearRegression](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Regression/MultipleLinearRegression)**:  Examples of Multiple Linear Regression.